Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 Daily Discomfort, Overuse & Minor Aches

 Daily aches can arise from posture, work routines, long periods of standing or sitting, or general overuse.
-Research into turmeric often evaluates:
+Research involving turmeric often evaluates:

 - Oxidative stress affecting tissues